 A 2011 Legislative Council inquiry found that NSW construction costs per distance for heavy rail were high compared with similar projects elsewhere in comparable economies.

 According to SMH of 10 November 2014, estimated construction costs have blown out to $2.2 billion.
-However, important details such as the length of trams and the frequency of services are still being negotiated.
+However, important details such as the length of trams and the frequency of services were still being negotiated.
 Despite about forty EIS submissions criticising the project for lack of capacity, this inability to carry peak-hour loads acceptably was only admitted on 23 October 2014 when the Minister said "As I have said previously, the biggest challenge for this project is meeting the high demand from customers who are expected to choose light rail over buses, private vehicles and other transport options".
 So we cannot be sure we are hearing the full truth.

 The risk will lie with the NSW government, not the winning tenderers who will have a guaranteed return.